MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/subscriptions-and-billing/add-storage-space.md

 ::: moniker range="o365-worldwide"
 ### Use the admin center (preview) to add storage space

 The preview is available to all Microsoft 365 admins, you can opt in by selecting **Try the preview** toggle located at the top of the Home page.
-For more information, see [About Microsoft 365 admin center preview](../microsoft-365-admin-center-preview.md).
+For more information, see [About the new Microsoft 365 admin center](../microsoft-365-admin-center-preview.md).

 1. In the admin center, go to the **Billing** \> <a href="https://go.microsoft.com/fwlink/p/?linkid=868433" target="_blank">Purchase services</a> page.